ggraca/belts/README.md

   systems/
 ```

-## Components
+### Components
-Components are simple structs to hold data.
+Components are just simple structs to hold data.
+Other tools will be responsible for reading and modifying their data during runtime.
 They can also serve as tags if they don't hold any attribtues.
 ```ruby
 # built-in component
 Transform = Struct.new(:position, :rotation, :scale)